-Man beats wife to death for accepting a gift of N200 - INFORMATION NIGERIA
+Man Beats Wife To Death For Accepting A Gift Of N200 - INFORMATION NIGERIA

-A man identified as Henry Anaele has been remanded in prison by an Ebute Meta Chief Magistrates’ Court for beating his wife to death over N200 gift she collected from an individual.
+A man identified as Henry Anaele has been remanded in prison for the next 30 days by an Ebute Meta Chief Magistrates’ Court for beating his wife to death over N200 gift she collected from an individual.

 The Chief Magistrate, O.O.
 Olatunji, said the accused should be remanded at the Ikoyi Prisons pending advice from the State Director of Public prosecutions (DPP).